joe-singh/joe-singh.github.io/blog.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.
 --->
-# Hormuz to Malacca - A Geopo
+# Strait Cash - A Geopolitics Blog

 Hello welcome to lorem ipsum jaason